The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 b) Public posting of an appeal is frowned upon and will result in the appeal not being considered.

-c) Any appeal must be supported by reasonable evidence, for example a screenshot, video or replay footage, or occasionally verbal agreement from all drivers involved.
-Any appeal not supported by such evidence will not be considered.
+c) Any appeal must be supported by reasonable evidence, for example a screenshot, video or replay footage, or verbal agreement from all drivers involved.
+Without such evidence an appeal will not be considered.

 The league organiser or a site leader will arrange a stewarding team for each league.
 He will nominate a head steward who is assisted by a small pool of trusted FtF members.